jaywhj/mkdocs-materialx/docs/plugins/search.md

   - search
 ```

-The search plugin is built into Material for MkDocs and doesn't need to be
+The search plugin is built into MaterialX for MkDocs and doesn't need to be
 installed.

   [search]: search.md